fischervincent/grow-journal/README.md

 - form error handling
 - refactor: /actions <- bad name, it's not only server actions
 - feedback on user actions like: creating / deleting an event type
+- search notes in backend (if notes > 50 ?) with debounce